emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 .. c:type:: emscripten_coroutine

-    A handle to the strcture used by coroutine supporting functions.
+    A handle to the structure used by coroutine supporting functions.

 Functions
 ---------

-.. c::function:: void emscripten_sleep(unsinged int ms)
+.. c::function:: void emscripten_sleep(unsigned int ms)

     Sleep for `ms` milliseconds.